peteroupc/peteroupc.github.io/randomnotes.md

 <a id=A_Note_on_Weighted_Choice_Algorithms></a>
 ### A Note on Weighted Choice Algorithms

-Just like integer generation algorithms (see the previous section), weighted choice algorithms (implementations of `WeightedChoice`) involve generating random integers with separate probabilities.
+Just like integer generation algorithms (see the previous section), weighted choice algorithms (implementations of `WeightedChoice` that sample with replacement) involve generating random integers with separate probabilities.
 And all of them can be described as a binary DDG tree just like integer generating algorithms.

 In this case, though, the number of random bits an algorithm uses on average is bounded from below by the sum of binary entropies of all the probabilities involved.
 For example, say we give the four integers 1, 2, 3, 4 the following weights: 3, 15, 1, 2.
-The binary entropies of these weights are 0.2779...+0.2403...+0.1449...+0.2239...=0.8872..., so an optimal algorithm will use anywhere from 0.8872... to 2.8872... bits on average to generate a random number with these weights.<sup>[**(16)**](#Note16)</sup>  Another difference from integer generation algorithms is that usually a special data structure has to be built for the sampling to work, and often there is a need to make updates to the structure as items are sampled.
-The following are some ways to implement `WeightedChoice`; unless noted, the algorithms are not optimal in terms of the number of bits used:
+The binary entropies of these weights are 0.4010... + 0.3467... + 0.2091... + 0.3230... = 1.2800... (because the sum of the weights is 21 and the binary entropy of 3/21 is `(3/21) * log2(21/3) = 0.4010...`, and so on for the other weights), so an optimal algorithm will use anywhere from 1.2800... to 3.2800... bits on average to generate a random number with these weights.<sup>[**(16)**](#Note16)</sup>  Another difference from integer generation algorithms is that usually a special data structure has to be built for the sampling to work, and often there is a need to make updates to the structure as items are sampled.
+The following are some ways to implement `WeightedChoice`; unless noted, the algorithms are not optimal in terms of the number of bits used.

 - The Fast Loaded Dice Roller (Saad et al., 2020)<sup>[**(21)**](#Note21)</sup>.
 This sampler comes within 6 bits, on average, of the optimal number of bits.
+The paper for this algorithm also reviews rejection samplers in section 4.
 - The samplers described in (Saad et al., 2020)<sup>[**(22)**](#Note22)</sup>.
 The samplers are optimal in the sense given here as long as the sum of the weights is of the form 2<sup>k</sup> or 2<sup>k</sup> &minus; 2<sup>m</sup>.
 - The data structures surveyed and mentioned in (Klundert 2019)<sup>[**(23)**](#Note23)</sup>.
 - The Bringmann&ndash;Larsen succinct data structure (Bringmann and Larsen 2013)<sup>[**(24)**](#Note24)</sup>.